tmollov/PhoneBook/README.md

 # Installation
 1. Clone or download this repository
 2. Open terminal app of you OS
-2.1  pip install colorama
+3. On terminal type: pip install colorama
-3. Run Engine.py
+4. Run Engine.py

 # Controls
 Up and Down Arrow keys to navigate